 - The word “campus” should be lowercase.

 - Per accreditation rules, only the DeLand and Gulfport campuses can be referred to as campuses.
-The Stetson University Center at Celebration and the Tampa Law Center should never be referred to as campuses; instead, they should be referred to as satellite locations, centers or by their full names.
+The Tampa Law Center should never be referred to as a campus; instead, it should be referred to as a satellite location, center or by its full names.

 - When identifying room numbers, don't abbreviate the word “room” and always associate the building name with the room number.
 When writing a list of rooms, write the name of the building first followed by the room number(s) (e.g., Carlton Union Building room 101, 102 and 103).